Last updated: 10 December 2022

 Custom Motorcycle Earplugs

 These earplugs are usually worn by riders who prioritise their hearing.
-Or, by people who have existing hearing dispositions/injuries and can’t find any plugs that are comfortable.
+Or by people with existing hearing dispositions/injuries who can’t find comfortable plugs.

 The other option is to have them professionally moulded, designed, and manufactured – bespoke to your requirements.

 At around £30, DIY moulded plugs won’t break the bank.
-But custom plugs with in-build speakers and Bluetooth can be upwards of £300.
+But custom plugs with in-built speakers and Bluetooth can cost upwards of £300.